-TERRITORY OF PAPUA AND NEW GUINEA Department of District Administration, 67-1-7 District Headquarters, Bougainville District, 11th April 1969.
-The Director, Dept. of District Administration.
-KONEDOBU BOKU PATROL REPORT NO 3 - 1968/69 - C. OAEKE TAX PAYER'S MEETINGS - BANA COUNCIL Unfortunately the Bana Council continues to lag behind the rest of the Councils in this District.
+TERRITORY OF PAPUA AND NEW GUINEA Telephone

+Telegram Our Reference 67-1-7 If calling ask for Mr Department of District Administration.
+District Headquarters, Bougainville District, KIETA.
+11th.
+April, 1969.
+The Director, Dept. of District Administration, KONEDOBU BOKU PATROL REPORT NO 3 - 1968/69. - C. OAEKE TAX PAYER'S MEETINGS - BANA COUNCIL

+Unfortunately the Bana Council continues to lag behind the rest of the Councils in this District.

 The tax rate has remained at \$2 for the last three years and finally the Council has agreed to an exorbitant increase of \$1 to \$2.
-The tax rate for females has been increased from 20c to 30c - 40c.
-Even though tax payer's meetings are essential to the democratic running of a Council, at these meetings taxpayers are in the habit of making high demands on the Council without agreeing to provide their share of the funds required.
-As such it is preferable that the councillors consider these meetings as a guide only and not be unduly influenced by then when setting the tax rate.
+The tax rate for females has been increase from 20c to 30c - 40c.

+Even though tax payer's meetings are essential to the democratic running of a Council, at these meetings taxpayers are in the habit of making high demands of the Council without agreeing to provide their share of the funds required.
+As such it is preferable that the councillors consider these meetings as a guide only and not be unduly influence by them when setting the tax rate.

 As other councillors in this District have done it may be necessary for the more progressive councillors of the Bana Council to take matters into their own hands when setting next years tax rate.
 From Mr. Hoad's figures it appears that the people can certainly afford to pay more.

 Mr. Oaeke has submitted an interesting report which could have been improved with more statistical information.
 His application and field work are to the satisfaction of his senior officer.

 Herewith original of above report together with comments from the District Officer Boku and the Assistant District Commissioner Buin.

-17/4 report.
+(W.T.
+Brown)

+A/District Commissioner